nabab/bbn-js/doc/md/ajax.md

   Used to treat all the requests functions results, it expects at least url and res to be defined;
 The following properties from the object res have direct effects:
-- url {String}: if not given it will be automatically defined by the url parameter; important {String}: the given URL will be passed to location.href (without reloading)
+- url {String}: if not given it will be automatically defined by the url parameter; *important:* the given URL will be passed to location.href (without reloading)
 - prescript {String}: if defined it will attempt to evaluate the code contained in the property
 - content {String}: if defined and ele is defined too, the string will be inserted as content in the element
 - script {String}: if defined it will be evaluated and executed